 EQUIPMENT: iMac computer, speakers, mug-warmer, dehumidifier, dictionary, thesaurus, books, map.

-One farmer saw him stare out the door at the line of wagons, pate shining, and yell “Grinder, be not ground!”
+One farmer saw him stare out the door at the line of wagons, pate shining, and yell “Miller, be not ground!”
 As for the ocular oracle–if it existed, it vanished.